Willow pattern: The romantic fable

 On the eve of the daughter's wedding to the Duke, the young accountant, disguised as a servant, slipped into the palace unnoticed.
 As the lovers escaped with the jewels, the alarm was raised.
 They ran over a bridge, chased by the Mandarin, whip in hand.
 They eventually escaped on the Duke's ship to the safety of a secluded island, where they lived happily for years.
-But one day, the Duke learned of their refuge.
+However, the Duke learned of their refuge.
 Hungry for revenge, he sent soldiers, who captured the lovers and put them to death.
 The gods, moved by their plight, transformed the lovers into a pair of doves.

 Cultural impact of the story

 The story of the willow pattern was turned into a comic opera in 1901 called The Willow Pattern.
 It was also told in a 1914 silent film called Story of the Willow Pattern.
 Robert van Gulik also used some of the idea in his Chinese detective novel The Willow Pattern.
 In 1992, Barry Purves made a short animated film relating the story, transplanted to Japan and entitled Screen Play.